 § 19 ScrumMaster A self-organizing team cannot objectively see itself.
 Therefore, select one member to be the ScrumMaster, who helps the team improve their effectiveness.

 § 20 Oyatsu Jinja Interruptions take focus away from product development.
-Therefore, create a snack shrine (Oyatsu Jinja) with snacks and drinks, where requests from the rest of the organization can be addressed without interrupting the team.
+Therefore, create a snack shrine (Oyatsu Jinja) with snacks and drinks, where developers can entertain requests from the rest of the organization without interrupting their periods of flow.

 § 21 Small Red Phone If the whole team is dependent on select key members, then issue a cellular hotline to the key members, only for critical use.